awwea/daofinance/docs/docs/Blueprint/Trading/README.md

 ---
-description: >-
-    Finding good trading setups helps to trade with a plan — not just a hope that a stock will go up.
+description: Finding good trading setups helps to trade with a plan — not just a hope that a stock will go up.
 It’s the difference between being a well-prepared trader and a gambler.
 ---

 # Trading

+Finding good trading setups helps to trade with a plan — not just a hope that a stock will go up.
+It’s the difference between being a well-prepared trader and a gambler.

 #### Types of Trading?